Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 IRA

 An IRA or Individual Retirement Account allows individuals to direct pre-tax income toward investments.
 Individuals are allowed to contribute up to a year maximum dollar amount to these accounts.
-You’ll pay income taxes on when you withdraw money from these accounts.
+You'll pay income taxes on them when you withdraw money from these accounts.

 ROTH IRA

-Both types of accounts have different benefits so do some research before deciding which one is right for you.
+Both types of accounts have different benefits, so do some research before deciding which one is right for you.
 The faster you can get one of these accounts set up, the faster you can get started investing.

 Here's an infographic on choosing the right investment vehicle for you.